Best Smart Plugs for Home Office Automation in 2026

 Pros

-• Easiest Alexa integration available — often automatically discovered in the Alexa app
+• Easiest Alexa integration on the market — auto-discovered in the Alexa app during setup

 • Works with Alexa Routines to build multi-device office automation sequences